 Learning support documents are transferred to the next school/phase and the SENCo makes contact, wherever possible.
 The school works closely with relevant careers advisors to ensure effective post-school arrangements including drawing up a transition plan where necessary.
-The school works informally with other schools and boroughs to maximise support, knowledge, skills and
+The school works informally with other schools and boroughs to maximise support, knowledge, skills and expertise.
+The school liaises with a local special school to ensure appropriate support and provision is in place.

-Links with health and social services, educational welfare services and any voluntary organisations

-Links with these organisations are made by the SENCo who will also attend case meetings as appropriate.
+Links with health and social services, educational welfare services and any voluntary organisations Links with these organisations are made by the SENCo who will also attend case meetings as appropriate.
 In addition, the Heads of Year, the Assistant Head Teacher and the Social Inclusion officer also maintain contact with these services.

-Appendix 1: Referral Process to SEND linked to Mental Health and Mental Health policy a) a student requires use of alternative rooms, long term medical room b) Attendance is below 90% c) progress is below expectation for student
+Appendix 1: Referral Process to SEND linked to Mental Health and Mental Health policy